risporce/Supercell-jailbreak/README.md

   ### Prequisites
   -  Python 3 https://www.python.org/ (tested with 3.12): download for your OS
   -  Frida https://github.com/frida/frida : pip install frida and frida-server on your iOS device
-  -  MachoLib https://macholib.readthedocs.io/en/latest/ : pip install machlib
+  -  MachoLib https://macholib.readthedocs.io/en/latest/ : pip install macholib

   ### Usage
   1. Extract the game ipa and upload it to your computer